rackerlabs/support-how-to/content/office-365/getting-started-with-microsoft-teams.md

 1. Select the **Files** tab from the top of the channel.

-2. To open an existing file, select the filename.
+2. To open an existing file, select the file name.
 Most files can be opened within the app itself, others you can download to your device.

 3. You can upload individual files or entire folders.
 To upload a file or folder, select **Upload** from the top menu, then the option that best fits.

-4. You can also create a new Folder, or a new document by using the Office online apps directly in the **Files** tab by selecting **New**, then choosing **Folder** or selecting the type of document you wish to create.
+4. You can also create a new Folder, or a new document by using the Office online apps directly in the **Files** tab by selecting **New**, then choosing **Folder** or selecting the type of document you want to create.
 You can create Word&reg; documents, Excel&reg; workbooks, PowerPoint&reg; presentations, OneNote&reg; notebooks, and Forms&reg; for Excel all within the Teams app.

 5. If you have the OneDrive Sync Client&reg; installed, you can sync a channel's **Files** tab by selecting the **Sync** option.
 This opens the OneDrive Sync Client and walks you through syncing the document library to your desktop.